MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-jms-troubleshooting-guide.md

   - What tier is the namespace (standard or premium)?
   - What type of messaging entity is being used (queue or topic)? and its configuration.
   - What is the average size of each Message?
-- What is the traffic pattern like? (that is, the number messages per minute and wehther the Client is always busy or has slow traffic periods.)
+- What is the traffic pattern like? (that is, the number messages per minute and whether the Client is always busy or has slow traffic periods.)
 - Repro code and steps
   - This is important as we often can't reproduce the issue in our environment.
 - Logs